 Commercial trucks have large fuel tanks.
 If the tank ruptures, the resulting fire can cause catastrophic burn injuries.
 Someone with third-degree burns over a large portion of the body will require intensive medical care, as these types of burns can become fatal if infection sets in.

 Mental Health Injuries

 Although truck accidents are associated with serious physical injuries, there can also be mental health issues after being involved in this type of collision.
 Victims of commercial truck crashes may suffer from anxiety, depression, or PTSD related to the incident.
 The risk of mental health injuries increases if the victim had previous mental health concerns, if another vehicle occupant died in the crash, or if the victim has been left permanently disabled.

 Protecting Your Right to Compensation After a Truck Accident

 Truck accident injuries can create a significant financial burden in the form of medical costs and lost wages, especially if your injuries have resulted in a permanent disability.
 If your injuries are the result of a commercial driver's negligence, you're entitled to compensation for these economic damages, as well as your pain and suffering.

 The best way to protect your right to compensation is to hire a personal injury attorney with experience in handling cases involving commercial truck accidents.
 Your attorney can gather the necessary evidence to support your case, find expert witnesses to testify on your behalf, and negotiate with the insurance company to ensure that you receive the highest possible personal injury settlement.

 The experienced legal team at Neblett, Beard & Arsenault is committed to helping Louisiana residents who've suffered serious truck accident injuries receive the compensation they need to move forward with their lives.
-Contact us onlilne or call us directly at 318.541.8188 to schedule a free, no-obligation case review at one of our six convenient office locations throughout the state.
+Contact us onlilne or call us directly at 318.541.8188 to schedule a free, no-obligation case review.